sandpiper-framework/sandpiper-web/content/en/docs/sandpiper utility/_index.md

 description: A utility program to add, list and pull data-objects (grains) from a sandpiper database.
 ---

-### Introduction
+## Introduction

 A Level 1 implementation of Sandpiper means syncing "file-based" data-objects.
-This `sandpiper` CLI tool supports adding, pulling and listing Level 1 files.
+The `sandpiper` CLI tool supports adding, pulling and listing Level 1 files.
 This functionality is mostly duplicated by the web-based Admin screens, but a command line interface allows an important alternative for hands-free automation.

-### Command Syntax
+## Command Syntax

 ```
 sandpiper [global-options] [add | list | pull | help] [command-options] <arguments>